nolzawa/mma-rps/README.md

 Clear All - clear everything

 Still lacking some proper failsafe to prevent fighter 2 from going first or blanking out buttons when an attack had been clicked.
 Some logic errors behind where if fighter 2 were to click first, the score logic gets launched, by fault of my limited experience with js.

+** Update 12 Nov:
+Reduced some redundancies in app.js and streamlined the logic code to make it easier to read.